 This will bring stability and routine to your days, and will likely be worth every penny.
 If you’re not comfortable starting your child full time, there are many locations that offer part time childcare, or drop-in options.

 But we would never recommend that you spend money you don’t have, so if the money’s not there for this yet, don’t despair.
 There are creative work arounds to the problem, and before you know it, you may be making enough to enroll your kiddos part time.

 If you DON’T have the budget for preschool or daycare, you’re going to have to get creative.
 For example, our YMCA memberships come with two hours of high-quality drop in childcare for each child each day.

 So if we’re on a tight deadline, we can drop in, set up shop in the lobby, and knock out a solid two hours of work before picking up our kiddos.

-Our friend Ashley from avodkakindofmom.com has FOUR hours of part time childcare included in her membership.
+We know some gyms that include FOUR hours of part time childcare included in thier membership.
 Ask around and find a gym that will allow you to squeeze in some work (and maybe the occasional workout) during the day.